Table of Contents

 Medial medullary syndrome is usually caused by infarction following vascular insult to the medial medulla.
 Occlusion of the ASA or damage to the paramedian perforators culminates in medial medullary syndrome.

-Infarction of the lateral medulla following insult to the PICA or the vertebra-basilar trunk or brain stem perforators gives rise to lateral medullary syndrome.
+Infarction of the lateral medulla, following insult to the PICA, the vertebra-basilar trunk. or brain stem perforators. gives rise to lateral medullary syndrome.

 Infarction and vascular insult:

 - Thrombosis: secondary to atherosclerosis and hypertension (most common); less likely due to hypercoagulable states